Why Irrigation is Crucial for Las Vegas Homeowners

 A lot of irrigation problems in Las Vegas don’t come from the system itself—they come from how it’s set.

-Run Time Matters More Than People Think
+Run Time Matters More Than You Think

 Most systems out here are set to run for long periods—30 minutes, 45 minutes, even over an hour.
+But in desert soil, that usually leads to runoff, pooling, and wasted water.

 Shorter Cycles, Better Results

 Instead of running one long cycle, it’s often more effective to run shorter cycles—just a few minutes at a time—so the water can actually soak into the soil.
+When water is applied too fast or too long, it doesn’t absorb—it builds up on the surface or runs off.
+In many cases, running a system longer actually leads to more water waste—not better results.

 Simple adjustments that make a difference:

-shorter run times instead of long cycles
+Shorter run times instead of long cycles

-checking for pooling or runoff
+Checking for pooling or runoff

-inspecting systems before summer heat
+Inspecting systems before summer heat

 What This Means for Your Yard